dagraham/etm-dgraham/README.md

 ## @-keys

-    +: include: list of date-times to include,
+    +: include: list of datetimes to include,
-    -: exclude: list of date-times to exclude from rrule,
+    -: exclude: list of datetimes to exclude from rrule,
     a: alert (list of timeperiods[: cmd[, list of cmd args]]),
     b: beginby: integer (number of days),
     c: calendar: string,